Preparing for a civil marriage abroad

 In this case, the applicants should contact the civil registrar in their place of residence, or in the commune of Luxembourg City if the person was born abroad and has never been a Luxembourg resident.

-Note that if the spouses are Luxembourg nationals and do not reside in the Grand Duchy:
+Note that if the spouses are Luxembourg nationals, do not reside there, and:

-- if they were born in Luxembourg, they must sent a copy of their marriage certificate to their commune of birth;
+• were born in Luxembourg, they must send a copy of their marriage certificate to their commune of birth;

 Marriages of foreign nationals